I don’t belong to a place, I belong to a group of people.

 Because TCKs travel regularly, many of them have problems developing intimate relationships; instead they tend to create an emotional distance from others to lessen the pain that may come with future separation.
 Often TCKs find a sense of belonging in relationships rather than geographical location, and relate best to others like themselves.
 In the end, TCKs get a feeling of belonging from being around people who had similar experiences, such as other TCKs and Adults, International Students, Immigrants and "Outsiders" as well as Cross Cultural Kids and Adults.

 Here at Puget Sound we encourage TCKs to enroll as we find them to be a huge asset not only to our community but to our student body as well.
-We also invite TCKs who enroll at Puget Sound to join our International Student Mentor Program so that we can provide a greater support network on campus as well as a great understanding of their unique needs.
+We also invite TCKs who enroll at Puget Sound to join our I-Connect Program so that we can provide a greater support network on campus as well as a great understanding of their unique needs.